zarf-dev/proposals/0051-v1beta1-schema/README.md

 	Values []ZarfChartValue `json:"values,omitempty"`
 }

-// HelmRepoSource represents a Helm chart stored in a Helm repository. type HelmRepoSource struct {
+// HelmRepositorySource represents a Helm chart stored in a Helm repository. type HelmRepositorySource struct {
 	// The name of a chart within a Helm repository.
 	Name string `json:"name,omitempty"`
 	// The URL of the chart repository where the Helm chart is stored.